Outpatient pelvic floor rehabilitation near you

 - Trigger point release – identifying specific points that trigger pain (sometimes transferred to another area of the body) and applying pressure and release to relieve the pain and restore energy flow

-Your pelvic floor treatment may also include pelvic muscle dilation with relaxation training along with therapeutic exercise, functional activities or electrical stimulation to support overall muscle strength and function.
+Your pelvic floor rehabilitation treatment may also include pelvic muscle dilation with relaxation training along with therapeutic exercise, functional activities or electrical stimulation to support overall muscle strength and function.
 Your pelvic floor rehab therapist will also educate you on:

 - Bowel habits and defecation mechanics (ways to poop comfortably)